vgene/DAPractice/README.md

 	MODIFIED BY:Ultimanecat
 	DATE:20151013

+github desktop is rubbish.
 chonly: change data.csv into chonly.txt, which only contains chinese characters, except some marks.
 Exceptions are set at BANLIST.
 wordfreq: count all word frequency in chonly.txt .
 Will cost some time. output:wordfreq.txt.
 Note that threshold value of output at #define thr
 wordfreq_acautomachine: Make things clear. input:wordfreq.txt, output: wordfreq_acautomachine.txt.
 Note that threshold value of insertion at #define thr
 charfreq: doesn't make any sense so far.
 May be very useful from now on :D. input:chonly.txt
 ***